Learn how to create dynamic, interactive websites using PHP and a MySQL database server.

-Learn how to create an interactive Web site, allowing visitors to post and retrieve information provided by you or your site's visitors.
-In this six-week online course, you'll see how to create dynamic Web pages using the PHP programming language and the MySQL database server.
+Learn how to create an interactive website, allowing visitors to post and retrieve information provided by you or your site's visitors.
+In this online course, you'll see how to create dynamic web pages using the PHP programming language and the MySQL database server.

 - This course can be taken on either a PC or Mac.